-Figure 13: Bit Synchronizer 1.0 - single register in destination domain

-Moves data from one clock domain to another clock domain, with of one register in the destination domain.
-The in and out clocks, also with the input reset, are explicitly provided.
-The default clock a reset are ignored. module mkSyncBit1 #(Clock sClkIn, Reset sRst, Clock dClkIn) ination domain.
-The in and out clocks, along re explicitly provided.
-The default clock and Clock sClkIn, Reset sRst, Clock dClkIn) SyncBitIfc #(one_bit_type)) -- --- mkSyncBit05 Moves data from one clock domain to another clock domain, with only one register in the destination domain.
+Figure 13: Bit Synchronizer 1.0 - single register in destination domain mkSyncBit1 Moves data from one clock domain to another clock domain, with only one register in the destination domain.
+The in and out clocks, along with the input reset, are explicitly provided.
+The default clock and reset are ignored. module mkSyncBit1 #(Clock sClkIn, Reset sRst, mkSyncBit05 Moves data from one clock domain to another clock domain, with only one register in the destination domain.
 The destination register triggers on the falling edge of the clock.
 The in and out clocks, along with the input reset, are explicitly provided.
 The default clock and reset are ignored. module mkSyncBit05 #(Clock sClkIn, Reset sRst,